When adult sexual abuse victims come forward with allegations of abuse, they

 from all over the world who understood what I was going through.
 It was

-comforting when I realized these women were not just victims—they were
+comforting to realize that these women were not just victims—they were

 intelligent, educated, and highly successful people.
 Some were even